Group identities on symmetric units under oriented involutions in group algebras: Preliminaries and notations

-\begin{lema}\emph{(\cite[Lemma 2.1]{GPS:09i})} Let $R$ be a finite dimensional semisimple algebra with involution $\star$ over infinite field $K$, $\car(K)\neq 2$.
+\begin{lem}[{\cite[Lemma 2.1]{GPS:09i}}] Let $R$ be a finite dimensional semisimple algebra with involution $\star$ over an infinite field $K$, $\car(K)\neq 2$.
 Suppose that $\mathcal{U}^+(R)$ is GI.
 Then $R$ is a direct sum of simple algebras of dimension at most four over their centers and the symmetric elements $R^+$ are central in $R$, i.e.,